joshua-m-connors/cyber-incident-mcmc-pymc/README.md

 This code takes an initial (prior) estimate of the frequency of attacks against an orgnaization.
 This range would be similar to Threat Event Frequency (TEF) in the Factor Analysis of Information Risk (FAIR) taxonomy.

+Note: There is an option (lines 37 & 38) to enter actual observational data (i.e. if you know there were 2 successful incidents in the past year you can enter that in line 38).

 It then simulates each attack as it progresses through the relevant MITRE ATT&CK tactics.
 Each tactic has an individually estimated range of control strength that gets applied.
+There is also logic that assumes that when an attacker fails with a tactic, they may retry and/or fallback and try a different path.
+However, as they fallback and try different techniques the chance of being discovered or blocked increases.

 The result is then an posterior projection of the number of successful attacks that will actually get through the entire attack process.
 These are then combined with estimates of loss aligned to FAIR loss categories to compute Annual Loss.